sagemathinc/cocalc/notes/final_push.md

 - [x] (0:30?)
 (0:20) new release that just updates web part; send email in response to beezer on sage-cloud.
       - Do this on db for both cloud and storm: "alter table accounts add editor_settings varchar;"

+- [x] (1:30?)
+(1:05) editor: add setting -- vim and emacs modes

+- [x] (1:00?) editor: add setting -- color scheme

+- [x] new release
+     - remember -- switch to minified

+---
+- [x] snaps still broken -- blob errors on web2 and web3:
+salvus@web2:/mnt/snap/snap0$ BUP_DIR=bup bup ls master/2013-07-02-205639
+KeyError: "blob '544176469e2854f7902dee3a8059785be5981f1c:' is missing"

+WHY?
+Ideas:
+  I've turned off the one on web3, so now it is only on web1 for a while.
+  If this does not fail, then probably the issue is multiple bups hitting the same project.
+Can probably fix if we can specify the remote BUP path, hence keep them separate.
+Alterantively, shard, and have only one bup ever make a snapshot, then put it via rsync to other servers.

+I disabled all but web1's snap, and it works fine for a long, long time under heavy use.
+Also, there is a lot on the mailing lists about multiple bups not working.